OSH Answers Fact Sheets

 - Stand back while the engine is being started to avoid risk of burns.
 Repeat procedure if necessary.

 - Do not try to start a stalled vehicle while pouring the fuel into the carburetor.
-This may cause a flashback and ignite the fuel in the container.
+This action may cause a flashback and ignite the fuel in the container.

 Although every effort is made to ensure the accuracy, currency and completeness of the information, CCOHS does not guarantee, warrant, represent or undertake that the information provided is correct, accurate or current.
 CCOHS is not liable for any loss, claim, or demand arising directly or indirectly from any use or reliance upon the information.